 This work is best carried out in the assembly hall or other large space.

-- Next child places 5.
-AS a group work out where other numbers go and blu-tack them to the bench.
+- The next child places 5.
+As a group, work out where other numbers go and blu-tack them to the bench.

 - Now do the ‘y ‘axis in the same way.

-- Tell the 2 chilldren they must now meet up but they can only walk in straight lines.
-With luck they should meet at the coordinates created by the 2 numbers.
+- Tell the 2 children they must now meet up, but they can only walk in straight lines.
+With luck, they should meet at the coordinates created by the two numbers.
 Reinforce by using different numbers.
-Place cones or domes (courtesy of the PE dept.) on the points where the two children meet so that the children can move and at the end you'll have a series of coordinates neatly marked.
+Place cones or domes (courtesy of the PE dept.) on the points where the two children meet so that the children can move, and at the end, you’ll have a series of coordinates neatly marked.

-I used this originally because my children (Yr6 special needs) couldn't grasp graphs from mere paper examples.
-We used the graph to show the size of shadow relative to distance from light source and they had to estimate the size of the shadow when they only knew the distance from the light source.
+I used this originally because my children (Yr6 special needs) couldn’t grasp graphs from mere paper examples.
+We used the graph to show the size of the shadow relative to the distance from the light source, and they had to estimate the size of the shadow when they only knew the distance from the light source.
 We found this out by using a rope to show the path of the coordinates and extending it in the same direction.
-We did a brief 'follow the leader' to see where the path would lead us, after myself deliberately walking in the wrong direction so the children could correct me.
+We did a brief ‘follow the leader’ to see where the path would lead us after deliberately walking in the wrong direction so the children could correct me.